microsoft/go-infra/docs/pipeline-yml-style.md

 ## Indentation style

-The YAML files in this repository indent when starting a list, which isn't typical for pipeline YAML.
-This isn't specific to AzDO, but
+We indent when starting a new list in the YAML files in this repository.
+This isn't typical for pipeline YAML: in AzDO docs, a list's `-` is on the same column as the element containing the list.
+Both styles are commonly found in general YAML files.
+For example, we use:

 ```yml
 stages: